In today’s episode, I’m going to be sharing with you how to articulate your unique value proposition in your messaging and marketing.

 Your value proposition is different to someone who is a time-poor entrepreneur, versus your value proposition compared to someone who’s working in a job and is energy-poor – they’ve got plenty of time, but they just don’t have the energy to do anything with it.

-So if you think about the way that you’re trying to explain your business, chances are that if you’re struggling with it, it’s because you’re trying to speak to everyone.
+If you think about the way that you’re trying to explain your business, chances are that if you’re struggling with it, it’s because you’re trying to speak to everyone.

-And we know that when you try to speak to everyone, you end up resonating with no one.
+We know that when you try to speak to everyone, you end up resonating with no one.

-4. Write down 10 sure signs that someone in your niche needs YOU.
+4. Write down 10 sure signs that someone in your niche needs YOU

 Once you’re clear on your niche, then I want you to write down 10 sure signs that someone who’s in your niche needs YOU specifically, they need YOUR products and services – be really specific about this.